mpadge/typetracer/README.md

 `typetracer` works by “injecting” tracing code into the body of a function using [the `inject_tracer()` function](https://mpadge.github.io/typetracer/reference/inject_tracer.html).
-The following function includes four parameters, including `...` to allow passing of additional and entirely arbitrary parameter types and values.
+Locally-defined functions can be traced by simply passing the functions directly to `inject_tracer()`.
+The following example includes four parameters, including `...` to allow passing of additional and entirely arbitrary parameter types and values.

     f <- function (x, y, z, ...) {
         x * x + y * y